PFPE/gravgui/readme.md

 ## TODO
 docs
-buffer lengths for putting values back into entry fields need to be smaller/tuned actions build binaries option for manual timestamp entry writing ties to report format (and/or to tex?) convert some floats to doubles reorganize tie struct with vectors for a/b/c/h
+actions build binaries
+option for manual timestamp entry? writing ties to report format (and/or to tex?) convert some floats to doubles reorganize tie struct with vectors for a/b/c/h landtie on/off with save buttons for fields if already filled

 ### would be nice someday
 make sure -999s are all ok